TheZeroBeast/TZB-MMU2S-Firmware/README.md

 * Load/Unload and MMU Parameters should be set in Slic3r to minimise **GRINDING**
   as depicted in images bellow from respective areas in Slic3r.
 * **POWER PANIC** is now operational and will allow autorecover/continue when SD Printing
+* Two action commands setup to be used with octoprint. "action: m600" & "action: mmuAttention" These can be setup with plugin Action Commands.
+* Bowden limit raised to ~2.8m

 ## When in error state Active Extruder & or Previous Extruder LED/s will blink